 - Frequently asked questions

-Before paying holidays, it is recommended to check the employee's holiday accrual status from the Holiday pay debt view.
+Before paying holidays, check the employee's holiday accrual status from the Holiday pay debt view.

 Payroll > Holidays > Holiday management > Holiday pay debt